 Receiving Your Property Tax Notice

-We prepare and mail approximately 19,000 property tax notices annually.
-All property tax notices are mailed annually in the third week of May.
+The City of Vernon prepares and mails over 20,000 property tax notices annually.
+All property tax notices are mailed at the end of May.

 You can make a payment to your property tax account at any time.
-You do not need to have your property tax notice in order to pay your property taxes.
-You are responsible for paying your taxes whether or not you have received your notice.
-Property owners who have not received their tax notice by the second week of June should check their MyCity account or contact the Property Tax Department at 250-545-1361.
+You do not need to have received your property tax notice in order to pay your property taxes.
+You are responsible for paying your taxes even if you have not received your notice.
+Property owners who have not received their tax notice by the second week of June should check their MyCity account or contact the Property Tax Department at 250-550-3636.